Asclepias syriaca aka Common Milkweed

 Common Milkweed, Tulvan Florin, Virginia Silk

-How to care for Common Milkweed
+How difficult is it to take care of Common Milkweed

 With its straightforward care requirements, Common Milkweed is a hassle-free plant that anyone can enjoy.